 Fast Food And Meal Costs

-The average cost of fast food in Hebron, West Bank per week can range anywhere from 30 up to 200 shekels because there are food options for people of all budgets.
-How much you spend really depends on how many times you eat out, the type of meals you buy and if you purchase any drinks.
+The average cost of fast food in Hebron, West Bank, per week can range anywhere from 30 to 200 shekels because there are food options for people of all budgets.
+How much you spend really depends on how many times you eat out, the type of meals you buy, and whether you purchase any drinks.
 The breakdown of that will be as follows.

 • 0 shekels per breakfast (breakfast at our center is included in your program every day except Friday)